-Please see below a complete list of the accepted topics and submit your research before the abstract submission extended deadline ( 15 June 2022).
+Please see below a complete list of the accepted topics and submit your research before the late-breaking abstract submission deadline.

 A1.
 Which conditions appear to be best for FLASH RT in a) deep seated tumours, b) superficial tumours (eg. radiation type, dose rate, dose, dose per pulse, dose delivery, total irradiation time)

 A2.
 Quality assurance and real time dosimetry for FLASH RT measurement of FLASH doses, detector systems

 A3.
 Facility Overviews; How FLASH RT is delivered: electrons, photons, protons, heavy ions: equipment involved, how beam is delivered, experimental end stations etc?

 A4.
 FLASH radiation protection; simulation and measurement for research and clinical treatment

 A5.
 New horizons in FLASH laser driven ions, VHEE etc.